Lessons Community Colleges Can Learn from the Arizona Shooting Tragedy

 Using the Example

 Many colleges across the country began instituting new prevention policies for potentially troubled students after the Virginia Tech tragedy.
-An article at Star Tribune reports that prior to Virginia Tech, about 20 schools had intervention teams that tracked students with possible issues.
-Since that time, about 1,600 schools have adopted some sort of student intervention policy.
+An article at Star Tribune reports that before Virginia Tech, about 20 schools had intervention teams that tracked students with possible issues.
+Since that time, about 1,600 schools have adopted some student intervention policy.

-One of the colleges that has an intervention team is Pima Community College, which may be the reason Loughner was identified and suspended from the school in a timely fashion.
-The school will not say definitely whether Loughner had been flagged by their team.
+One of the colleges with an intervention team is Pima Community College, which may be why Loughner was identified and suspended from the school in a timely fashion.
+The school will not say whether their team had flagged Loughner.

 Prevalence of Problems at Community Colleges?